chocolateThunder42/Mini-Program-Webview-Bridge/README.md

-# README #
+# Mini Program Webview Bridge #

-** This library should only be used for development and testing purposes only.
-It is not intended for production use. **
+**This library should be used for development and testing purposes only.
+It is not intended for production use.**

 This library is used to simplify the communication process between your [Mini Program](https://developer.vodapay.vodacom.co.za/mini-program) and [web-view](https://developer.vodapay.vodacom.co.za/docs/miniprogram_vodacom/mpdev/component_open_web-view).
 It was originally intended for logical analysis within a web-view but can be modified for other dev usecases e.g